-Shared Responsibility- We will do our best to support you when you’re out there riding with well-stocked rest stops and roving SAG vehicles, but we can’t be everywhere at once.
-You should still come prepared with the tools you need to fix a flat or do your own minor repairs, as you would on any long distance ride.
-You should also bring your cell phone and carry it with you or ride with someone who has a phone.
+Shared Responsibility- We will do our best to support you when you’re out there riding with well-stocked rest stops and roving SAG vehicles.
+But of course, we can’t be everywhere at once!
+You should still come prepared with the tools you need to fix a flat or do your own minor repairs, as you would on any long distance bike ride.
+You should also bring your cell phone, charge it, and carry it with you, or just ride with someone who has a phone.
 There are some areas on our routes where phone service may be spotty.
-We recommend you carry emergency food just in case.
+We also recommend you carry emergency food just in case.

-SAG Number and Pick Up Service- We will have a phone number you can call if you need to be picked up, but unless your timing is impeccable it may take us a bit of time to get a vehicle to you.
-Depending on the situation, you may be transported to the nearest rest stop or back to headquarters.
+SAG Number and Pick Up Service- You may call our SAG phone number (502-319-0765) if you need to be picked up, but unless your timing is impeccable, it may take us a bit of time to get a vehicle to you.
+Depending on the situation and the SAG workload, you may be transported to the nearest rest stop or back to the Park.

-Rest Stops- Rest stops will be provided on both Saturday and Sunday approximately every 15 miles.
+Rest Stops- Rest stops will be provided on both Saturday and Sunday approximately every 10-20 miles.
 Our food and rest stops team has carefully selected food items and drinks that will nourish and sustain you so that you can finish your ride in good form.
-Riders on our Century route will have an enhanced rest stop at the Cane Ridge location – more substantial fare to get you through the second half of your ride.
-The medium length routes (49 and 74) will also have enhanced food items at the Paris rest stop location.
-And of course, all routes will enjoy our popular ice cream floats at their last rest stop, which this year is located on a beautiful horse farm!
+Riders on our Century route will have seven rest stops along the way, including an enhanced stop at the Cane Ridge location – more substantial fare to get you through the second half of your ride.
+The other longer length route (75 miles) will also have enhanced food items at the Paris rest stop location.
+And of course, all routes will enjoy ice cream treats at their last rest stop, which this year is located on a beautiful horse farm!

-On Sunday, we’ve continued to offer four routes, and our popular 75 mile route for those who want a good, long ride prior to heading home!
-There will be four rest stops operating on Sunday with a broad selection of items.
+On Sunday, we will again offer four routes, including our popular 74 mile route for those who want a good, long ride prior to heading home!
+There will be three stops operating on Sunday with a broad selection of items.